Messi is frustrated and hungry – Mascherano

+Lionel Messi is frustrated and desperate to turn Argentina's World Cup around, according to Javier Mascherano.

-Amid fresh reports of a rift between manager Jorge Sampaoli and his squad, the Albiceleste are facing a group-stage exit in Russia after collecting just one point from their opening two games.
+Jorge Sampaoli's men are facing a group-stage exit in Russia after collecting just one point from their opening two games.

-Messi, who celebrated his 31st birthday over the weekend, is yet to score or provide an assist at the showpiece event, while he had a penalty saved during a 1-1 draw with Iceland.
+Messi, 31, is yet to score or provide an assist at the showpiece event, while he had a penalty saved during a 1-1 draw with Iceland.

 Mascherano, whose team must beat Nigeria on Tuesday to have any chance of reaching the last 16, said the star forward was only human.